1996–97 Charlton Athletic F.C. season

 During the 1996–97 English football season, Charlton Athletic F.C. competed in the Football League First Division.
 The club also competed in the FA Cup, and the League Cup.

 Season summary

 After missing out on promotion to the Premier League the season before in the play-offs, Alan Curbishley was looking to steer Charlton to automatic promotion the following season but it turned out to be a disappointing season for the Addicks, finishing in 15th place.

+Kit

+Charlton's kit was manufactured by Quaser and sponsored by Viglen.